aalimzhanov/SheepyTime/README.md

 Added view to for better visibility

 Bump in the night going to negative positions(should it wrap around to 10 when negative since board is circular?)

+GameControllerTest cannot be done since that would require the entire game being played.